mvolkmann/blog/src/smalltalk/60-coding-conventions.md

   separates parameters from code in a block?
 - Should the keywords of long keyword messages be on separate lines, indented from the receiver on the first line?
+- Should the last statement in a method or block be terminated with a period even though it isn't required?